Mexico defeat Saudi Arabia but fail to make World Cup last 16

 Mexico’s 2-1 victory against Saudi Arabia was not enough for them to advance from Group C, as Poland and Argentina progress.

-Henry Martin and Luis Chavez scored for Mexico as they Saudi Arabia 2-1 in a thrilling Group C match, but it wasn’t enough for El Tri to qualify for the World Cup knockout stage, with Poland snatching the second qualifying spot in the group behind Argentina.
+Henry Martin and Luis Chavez scored for Mexico as they defeated Saudi Arabia 2-1 in a thrilling Group C match, but it was not enough for El Tri to qualify for the World Cup knockout stage, with Poland snatching the second qualifying spot in the group behind Argentina.

-Two goals in quick succession early in the second half gave Mexico a 2-0 lead on Wednesday as the Saudi defence appeared to collapse.
-In the other Group C game, Argentina also went 2-0 up against Poland.
+Two goals in quick succession early in the second half gave Mexico a 2-0 lead on Wednesday as Saudi Arabia’s defence appeared to collapse.
+In the other Group C game, Argentina also was up 2-0 against Poland.

-The Saudis came into the game knowing that a win would earn them a spot in the round of 16 regardless of the Argentina-Poland result.
-But the stars had to align for the Mexican players who needed to win their own match by a large margin or hope for a favourable result from the Poland-Argentina game.
+Saudi Arabia came into the game knowing a win would earn them a spot in the Round of 16 regardless of the Argentina-Poland result.
+But the stars had to align for the Mexican players who needed to win their own match by a large margin and hope for a favourable result from the Poland-Argentina game.

-The first 45 minutes were relatively uneventful.
-The Saudi team managed to weather waves of Mexican attacks while trying to hit back on the break.
+The first 45 minutes saw the Mexican side dominate possession and try to exploit the space behind the Saudi defence but they struggled to create clear chances.

-By the end of the first half, with both Group C matches scoreless, qualification seemed out of reach for El Tri.
-However, within a short time of the restart, Mexican fans were able to dream again.
+With both Group C matches scoreless at half-time, qualification seemed out of reach for El Tri.
+But a goal shortly after half-time gave new hope to the boisterous Mexican fans in the stadium and those watching around the world.

 In the 47th minute, Martin bundled the ball into the back of the net from a corner kick.
 It was Mexico’s first goal of the tournament.
-Five minutes later, an outrageous strike from Chavez – a freekick from 30 years out – doubled Mexico’s lead.
+Five minutes later, an outrageous strike from Chavez – a free kick from nearly 30 yards out – doubled Mexico’s lead.

 By then, all Mexico needed was one more goal to make it to the last 16.
 They were tied with Poland on goal difference, goals scored and head-to-head points, but the Polish team had a better fair play record – fewer yellow cards.